WELCOME TO YOUR COMMUNITY WEBSITE

 Reston and Auchencrow holds its monthly meetings in Reston Village Hall every third Monday of the month at 7 PM, except August and December.
 Members of the public are welcome to attend.

 The community council plans to resume normal meetings in May.
 Please monitor this page for updates.

 Please see any updates and additional information on the Resilient Communities page.

 New 03/05/21 Lateral Flow Testing, information on how to get home test kits.

 Reston and Auchncrow Community Larder

-The 'Community Larder has been operating for nearly a month now and has proven to be very succesful.
+The 'Community Larder has been operating for over a year now and has proven to be very successful.
 Due to its success and both the present need and future aspirations for the communities we plan to keep it going for as long as it is supported.

 We have signed up to get weekly donations through the 'Fare share' scheme.
 This means we will get food twice weekly from supermarkets for the larder. there will be a small cost to the community council to be a member of the scheme, but we hope that this will be worthwhile for the communities.

 So please use it, it is for All.

 Please feel free to donate also, either in the village hall foyer or in Reston Provisions shop, both places have donation boxes.